SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

     id 'io.spine.tools.gradle.bootstrap' version '1.5.8'
 }
 ```
-Once the plugin is added, we can use it features:
+Once the plugin is added, we can use its features:

 <?code-ecerpt "build.gradle (add-server-dependency)"?>
 ```groovy